Eleanor D'Aponte

 About

-Before joining the Norwich faculty, Professor D’Aponte interned and practiced with award-winning architecture firms in New York City, including di Domenico + Partners, Deamer and Phillips, and Peter Gisolfi Associates.
+Before joining the Norwich faculty, D’Aponte interned and practiced with award-winning architecture firms in New York City, including di Domenico + Partners, Deamer and Phillips, and Peter Gisolfi Associates.
 She brings to her teaching deep professional experience in large-scale public industrial buildings, master planning, residential renovation, and new construction.

 Her honors include a Charles A. Dana Category 1 grant for superior scholarship, teaching ability, and university service (2014), a Marion Jasper Whiting Foundation grant to study concrete architecture in Northern Italy and Switzerland (2017), and three consecutive Norwich University Apprenticeship Grants to research fabric-formed concrete for interior wall panels.
 She is currently authoring a book chapter on this construction technique and has published several peer-reviewed conference papers.